-The variety and quality of cuisine on my two visits to St. John (still one of my favorite places in the world) really impressed me.
-So when I was invited to a culinary trip to its sister island of St. Croix, I could not say Yes fast enough.
+The variety and quality of cuisine really impressed me on my two visits to St. John (still one of my favorite places in the world).
+When I was invited to a culinary trip to its sister island of St. Croix, I could not say Yes fast enough.

 St. Croix is one of the three major US Virgin Islands; St. Thomas and St. John are the other two.
 There are over 50 USVI islands but only five are populated.

 On March 31, 1917, the United States paid $25 million in gold to Denmark to acquire the Virgin Islands.
-In two weeks, on March 31, 2017 (Transfer Day) St. Croix and the entire USVI population celebrates their 100th year of independence.
-Officially, St. Croix has 55,000 residents but unofficially there are 65,00o residents—including part-timers, like Vice President Biden and many celebrities.
+On March 31, 2017 (Transfer Day) St. Croix and the entire USVI population celebrated their 100th year of independence.
+Officially, St. Croix has 55,000 residents but unofficially there are 65,000 residents—including part-timers, like former Vice President Biden and many celebrities.

 8 Great Things To Do in St. Croix, USVI